firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/webhooks.md

 }
 ```

-The UUID is unique for each webhook message.
-The webhook message also contains the original URL, what it's responding to and a signature.

 ### Signature

-This is a signature string:
+This is a typical signature string:

 ```
 t=1610738765,v1=d62463af1dcdcc7b5a2db6cf6b1e01d985c31685ee75d01a4f40754dbb4cf396
 ```

 The signature comes in two parts, a timestamp (`t`) and a versioned signature hash (`v`).
-The timestamp is prefixed by `t=`, and each signature is prefixed by a scheme.
+The timestamp is prefixed by `t=`.
+Each signature is prefixed by a scheme.
 Schemes start with `v`, followed by an integer.
 Currently, the only valid live signature scheme is `v1`.
+Therefore, the signature is prefixed by `v1=`.

 The signature is generated using the HMAC method.
 The signed string is created by concatenating: